ZeMingoh233/LasMonjas/README.md

 **Additional Ability Notes:**
 - Is the only role Spiritualist can't revive.
-- Time Traverer can manage to revive him before the report delay fills in, this will cause that the next time the Chosen One dies it will be reported before the full delayed time since a few second already passed on his first death.
+- Time Traveler can manage to revive him before the report delay fills in, this will cause that the next time the Chosen One dies it will be reported before the full delayed time since a few second already passed on his first death.
--

 -----------------------

 # Vigilant